bmc/passwordthing-scala/NOTES.md

     import controllers._

 The routes are different, as well.
-For instance, the generated index routes for `controller.admin` aren't `routes.admin.whatever.index()`, as you might expected.
+For instance, the generated index routes for `controller.admin` aren't `routes.admin.whatever.index()`, as you might expect.
 Instead, they're `admin.routes.whatever.index()`.
 This can lead to problems in the templates, because you can't just do this:

     @import controller.admin.routes